arianasatryan/IntrinsicAnalysis/README.md

 ```python
 analyse_paragraphs(paragraphs)
 ```
-Return is a list of tuples.
+Returns a list of tuples.
 Each of them has corresponding paragraph as the first element and boolean (whether that paragraph is considered suspicious) as the second element.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)